vision4j/vision4j-collection/README.md

 | ![alt text](img/seans.jpg) | ![alt text](img/segmentation_overlay.jpg)

-Not what you were looking for?
+Segmentation is not the problem you were looking for?
 Go back to [table of contents](#table-of-contents)

+*How do we measure how good a model is?*

+By a given dataset, find the average IoU (Intersection over Union) across all given imags.
+IoU is calculated by taking the intersection between the ground truth and the prediction and dividing it to the union of the ground truth and the prediction

-Implementations available for this problem:
+Implementations available for the segmentation problem:

 #### GRPC segmentation